Enhancement of the screening effect in semiconductor detectors in the presence of the neutrino magnetic moment

 It should be noticed that the above expression includes the momentum transfer term $\left|\bm{G}+\bm{q} \right|$, which will enhance the response of the target crystal at high values of the momentum transfer.

-For the contribution of the neutrino magnetic moment, we can obtain the excitation rate in a similar way after replacing the effective potential with $V_{\nu,\rm{mag}}$ in Eq.~\ref{L_mag_eff}
+For the contribution of the neutrino magnetic moment, we can obtain the excitation rate in a similar way after replacing the effective potential with $V_{\nu,\rm{mag}}$ in Eq.(\ref{L_mag_eff})

-In this case, the excitation rate includes the momentum transfer term $1/\left|\bm{G}+\bm{q} \right|^3$ that will significantly enhance the response of target at lower values of the momentum transfer, which would help us to improve the limit on the neutrino magnetic moment. \paragraph{\textbf{Constraints on the Neutrino Magnetic Moment.}} In this work, we choose germanium and silicon, which are the most popular materials for the semiconductor detectors of the DM direct detection, as the target materials to apply the above calculations.
-We employ the dielectric function of these two materials in Refs.~\cite{Knapen:2021bwg,Knapen:2021run}, calculated using the time-dependent density function theory, to derive the excitation rates in the SM and in the presence of the neutrino magnetic moment.
+In this case, the excitation rate includes the momentum transfer term $1/\left|\bm{G}+\bm{q} \right|^3$ that will significantly enhance the response of target at lower values of the momentum transfer, which would help us to improve the limit on the neutrino magnetic moment.

+\paragraph{\textbf{Constraints on the Neutrino Magnetic Moment.}} In this work, we choose germanium and silicon, which are the most popular materials for the semiconductor detectors of DM direct detection, as the target materials of this work {and} employ the {corresponding} dielectric function {calculated with the time-dependent density function theory} in Refs.~\cite{Knapen:2021bwg,Knapen:2021run}.